 Invader Zim: Anybody going against Zim will inevitably be involved in one of these, although Tak is probably one of the best examples.
 Dib vs. Zim is an odd aversion: while both are accomplished Large Hams in their own right, whenever they have a scene together one or the other will generally fall into a more subdued Straight Man role.

 Danny Phantom: Technus (who was a grade A ham from the start) versus Super Danny (who, apparently, is one of the hammiest characters of all without his human side to subdue it).

 Speaking of World War II: Patton and any other general.
-Special note goes to him and Montgomery: The invasion of Sicily would have probably been a lot less bloody for the Allies if the two weren't trying to show each other who's the better conqueror.
+Special note goes to him and Montgomery: The invasion of Sicily would have probably been a lot less bloody for the Allies if the two weren't trying to show each other who was the better conqueror.

 Salt Lake City Comic Con 2013 had a panel featuring, for the first time ever, William Shatner and Adam West on stage together.

 The Norwegian constituent assembly of 1814 had several.
 Most notably the on going feud between the speaker, principal of the University Georg Sverdrup known for his lack of indoor voice, and the priest Nicolay Wergeland (the father of Henrik Wergeland), known for his lengthy speeches.
-They continued out-hamming eachother even when the constitution was signed and sealed.
-To be fair, the lot of them was in ham combat territory, especially the priests.
+They continued out-hamming each other even when the constitution was signed and sealed.
+To be fair, the lot of them were in ham combat territory, especially the priests.